awsdocs/aws-doc-sdk-examples/javav2/example_code/lookoutvision/Readme.md

 - **modelTrainingOutputFolder** - The folder in modelTrainingOutputBucket in which to place the training results.
 - **photo** - The location of an image to analyze with the trained model.
 - **manifestFile** - The location of a local manifest file that is used to populate the training dataset.
 For more information, see [Creating a manifest file](https://docs.aws.amazon.com/lookout-for-vision/latest/developer-guide/manifest-files.html).
 - **modelPackageJobJsonFile** - The location of the edge packaging Job request JSON file.
 We provide a template JSON file for a [target device](./src/main/resources/packaging-job-request-device-template.json) (Jetson Xavier) and a template JSON file for a [target platform](./src/main/resources/packaging-job-request-hardware-template.json).
-To successfully run the model packaging job test, make sure the value of **ModelVersion** is "1".
+To successfully run the model packaging job test, make sure that the value of **ModelVersion** is "1".
 Each time you run the test, you must change the value of **ComponentVersion** and **JobName**.
 For information about the package settings that you can make, see [Packaging your model (SDK)](https://docs.aws.amazon.com/lookout-for-vision/latest/developer-guide/package-job-sdk.html).

-If you want to use the project, dataset, and model and that testing creates, disable the following tests:
+If you want to use the project, dataset, and model that the testing creates, disable the following tests:
 - **deleteDataset_thenNotFound()**
 - **deleteModel_thenNotFound()**
 - **deleteProject_thenNotFound()**